-Issues were raised by 22 stakeholders.
+Twenty-two stakeholders raised issues with respect to the draft IRA and 7 additional comments were made on the revised draft IRA.
 The following table addresses these issues, many of which were raised by more than one stakeholder.
-Numbers in brackets refer to stakeholders named in Table 12.3
+Numbers in brackets refer to stakeholders named in Table 1.